gregfullard/100-days-of-code/log.md

 **Thoughts:** Just a few more API method to go and then we can get into the Python side of things.
 Whoop whoop.

 **Links:** N/A

+### Day 37 & 38: 2020-04-25

+**Today's Progress:**
+Adding CRUD API methods for all lookup lists.
+Also began working on API method for registering learnig resource providers and contenbt creators.

+**Thoughts:** Weird issue with handling Object Graph Mapping for recursive relationships.
+Need to dig a bit deeper.

+**Links:** N/A